 Use cfpm to Reduce Attack Surface and Footprint

-ColdFusion 2025 introduces the ColdFusion Package Manager (cfpm) for modular installation and management of features.
+The ColdFusion Package Manager (cfpm) was introduced in ColdFusion 2021 and significantly enhanced in ColdFusion 2025 for modular installation and management of features.
 Install only what your application needs to minimize security risk and resource usage.

 What is cfpm?